pjanuario/express-zeromq-dojo-js/README.md

 ## Tasks

-Each project will have the it's own readme with information about the tasks to execute and module details.
+Each project will have the it's own readme with information about the tasks to execute on each module and module specific details.

+We will use the following order:

+* ``service/README.md``
+* ``api/README.md``